Jun Yamamoto

 where D_{\mathrm{f}} is the fractal dimension (Song, Havlin, and Makse 2005).
 In fractal networks, average path lengths scale as a power of the network size,

-\begin{equation} \langle l\rangle\sim N^{1/D_{\mathrm{f}}}. \end{equation}
+\begin{equation} \langle l\rangle\sim N^{1/D_{\mathrm{f}}}, \end{equation}

-For a class of fractal scale-free networks in which, under renormalization, the number of nodes \nu_{\mathrm{B}} in a supernode (node after coarse-graining) of diameter l_{\mathrm{B}} is proportional to the degree k_{\mathrm{B}} of that supernode:
+An interesting property of fractal scale-free networks is bifractality (Yamamoto and Yakubo 2023), which implies the distinct local dimensionality of the neighborhood of hub nodes versus non-hub nodes.
+For a class of fractal scale-free networks in which, under renormalization, the number of nodes \nu_{\mathrm{B}} in a supernode of diameter l_{\mathrm{B}} is proportional to the degree k_{\mathrm{B}} of that supernode,

 \begin{equation} \nu_{\mathrm{B}}\propto k_{\mathrm{B}}, \end{equation}

-the network exhibits two local fractal dimensions,
+the network exhibits two distinct local fractal dimensions,

 \begin{equation} d_{\mathrm{f}}^{\max}=D_{\mathrm{f}},\qquad d_{\mathrm{f}}^{\min}=D_{\mathrm{f}}\left(\frac{\gamma-2}{\gamma-1}\right), \end{equation}

-where \gamma is the exponent of the degree distribution and D_{\mathrm{f}} is the (box-covering) fractal dimension.
-The minimum local fractal dimension d_{\mathrm{f}}^{\min} is associated with the neighborhood of the hub nodes, while the maximum local fractal dimension d_{\mathrm{f}}^{\max} is associated with the neighborhood of non-hub nodes.
+The minimum local fractal dimension d_{\mathrm{f}}^{\min} is associated with the neighborhood of hub nodes, while the maximum local fractal dimension d_{\mathrm{f}}^{\max} is associated with the neighborhood of non-hub nodes.
 Analytical and numerical calculations for deterministic and stochastic hierarchical fractal scale-free networks, together with fractal scale-free random graphs, suggest that bifractality is a general property of fractal scale-free networks (Yamamoto and Yakubo 2023).

 Random walks in bifractal networks

-Higher-order networks with triadic interactions
+Higher-order network dynamics with triadic interactions

 Triadic interactions are higher-order, three-body interactions in which a node modulates an edge between two other nodes.
-Such interactions are reported in real systems; for example, glial cells can regulate synaptic interactions between neurons, and a third species can interfere with pairwise ecological interactions (Wang et al. 2009; Cho, Barcelon, and Lee 2016; Grilli et al. 2017; Li et al. 2026).
+Such interactions are reported in real systems: for example, glial cells can regulate synaptic interactions between neurons, and a third species can interfere with pairwise ecological interactions (Wang et al. 2009; Cho, Barcelon, and Lee 2016; Grilli et al. 2017; Li et al. 2026).

 To model such interactions, we define a triadic interaction on a network G=(V,E) as an interaction between a node i\in V and an edge \ell\in E, encoded by an incidence matrix \mathbf{K}\in\{-1,0,1\}^{|E|\times |V|} with entries